Carrier IQ: Distribution

 On December 1, 2011, AT&T, Sprint, and T-Mobile confirmed it was on their phones.
 Sprint said, "We collect enough information to understand the customer experience with devices on our network and how to address any connection problems, but we do not and cannot look at the contents of messages, photos, videos, etc., using this tool ...
 The information collected is not sold and we don't provide a direct feed of this data to anyone outside of Sprint."
 Verizon was the only one of the four biggest U.S. firms to say it was not installed on their phones.

 Apple, HTC, and Samsung said the software was installed on their phones.
 Apple said it had quit supporting the application in iOS 5.
 It said, "With any diagnostic data sent to Apple, customers must actively opt-in to share this information ...
 We never recorded keystrokes, messages or any other personal information for diagnostic data and have no plans to ever do so."
 It said it would scrub the software from phones in some future release.
 HTC (whose Android phone was the subject of Eckhart's video) said, it was required on its devices by a "number of U.S. carriers."
-It added "It is important to note that HTC is not a customer or partner of Carrier IQ and does not receive data from the application, the company, or carriers that partner with Carrier IQ."
+It added, " HTC is not a customer or partner of Carrier IQ and does not receive data from the application, the company, or carriers that partner with Carrier IQ."

 Nokia and Research in Motion (now BlackBerry Ltd) have said Carrier IQ categorically was not authorized for their phones.

 According to the company's website the software is also installed on NEC mobile devices, and the company has a partnership with Vodafone Portugal.

 Although the phone manufacturers and carriers by and large say the software is strictly used to monitor its phone systems and not to be used by third parties, a press release on October 19, 2011 touted a partnership with Nielsen Company.
 The press release said, "Together, they will deliver critical insights into the consumer experience of mobile phone and tablet users worldwide, which adhere to Nielsen's measurement science and privacy standards.
 This alliance will leverage Carrier IQ's technology platform to gather actionable intelligence on the performance of mobile devices and networks."